Three Service Lines

 -

-Delivery: implemented systems with defined ownership, controlled review, and operating documentation
+Delivery: governed AI-enabled capabilities with defined purpose, system design, human ownership, controlled review, traceability, and operating documentation

 -